jwinters2/chess/README.md

   -h will set the opponent to be a second human and not the computer

+  -c will set white to be another computer, so you can watch 2 min-max algorithms play against eachother

   -o will setup the board according to a file rather than the starting position. these files are stored in boardstates/, end in .bs and use the following
   syntax: